 Lev Manovich.
 Museum without Walls, Art History without Names: Visualization Methods for Humanities and Media Studies.
 In Oxford Handbook of Sound and Image in Digital Media, edited by Carol Vernallis, Amy Herzog, and John Richardson.
 Oxford University Press, 2013.

 Lev Manovich.
 How to Follow Software Users?
 (Digital Humanities, Software Studies, Big Data).
-2012.
-Forthcoming in Digital Humanities Quarterly.
+In Digital Humanities Quarterly.

 Lev Manovich.
 Data stream, database, timeline.
 2012.
 Published on softwarestudies.com.